ansible-collections/netapp.ontap/README.md

 ### Bug fixes:
 - na_ontap_info: lists were incorrectly processed in convert_keys, returning {}
+- na_ontap_ucadapter: fixed KeyError if type is not provided and mode is 'cna'.
 - na_ontap_user: fixed KeyError if locked key not set with REST API call.

 ## 20.6.1